Chapter 10 - A Simple Mission

 Shon reached over to squeeze her hand but said, "The safety of the people is their business."

-She didn't argue further, and Tuth continued all the way to the end of the stack -where they all had to give their full signatures again.
+She didn't argue further, and Tuth continued all the way to the end of the stack, where they all had to give their full signatures again.
 As Shon finished writing out the Druid and Pia's names, Tuth reached into his bag again and pulled out two more stacks of papers just as large, and Lily let out a truly pitiful cry.

 "Oh shush, Lily," Tuth said absently, then laid out the stacks to either side of the completed forms.
 The new pages were blank, but as he began chanting, the forms started to glow with a soft blue light.
 He sprinkled some sand on it, then on the other two, which started to glow in turn.
 Words began to form on the top pages until they both matched the completed stack.